Project: Design of advanced system controllers in HVDC grids at Universitat Politècnica De Catalunya (29 May 2018 – 28 May 2021).

 Optimal H Infinity Control Design for MMC-based HVDC Links, IEEE Transactions on Power Delivery 2021.

-Interaction Assessment and Stability Analysis of the MMC-Based VSC-HVDC Link, Energies.
+Interaction Assessment and Stability Analysis of the MMC-Based VSC-HVDC Link, Energies 2020.

-DC Voltage Droop Control Design for MMC-Based Multiterminal HVDC Grids, IEEE Transactions on Power Delivery.
+DC Voltage Droop Control Design for MMC-Based Multiterminal HVDC Grids, IEEE Transactions on Power Delivery 2020.

-Mutual Interactions and Stability Analysis of Bipolar DC Microgrids, CSEE Journal of Power and Energy Systems.
+Mutual Interactions and Stability Analysis of Bipolar DC Microgrids, CSEE Journal of Power and Energy Systems 2019.

 HVDC Colloquium, UPC, Barcelona, Sept 2018.

-Interactions and Stability Analysis of MMC based VSC HVDC link, PowerPoint video presentation, Aug 2019.
+Interactions and Stability Analysis of MMC based VSC HVDC link (19 mins) Aug 2019.

 Upon completion of my Bachelor’s degree in power engineering, I embarked on a career in the cement industry, where I spent more than four years to deepen my academic knowledge and gain experience in designing power and control systems.

-As I did not feel quite satisfied with my theoretical knowledge, I started a Master’s degree at Shahid Beheshti University, Tehran, and I researched the various aspects of bipolar-type dc microgrids.
-In 2015, I finalized my Master’s thesis and submitted several peer-reviewed papers on the voltage regulation and small-signal stability of bipolar dc microgrids.
+As I did not feel quite satisfied with my theoretical knowledge, I started a Master’s degree at Shahid Beheshti University, Tehran, and I researched the various aspects of bipolar-type DC microgrids.
+In 2015, I finalised my Master’s thesis and submitted several peer-reviewed papers on the voltage regulation and small-signal stability of bipolar DC microgrids.